 If you love onions, a low FODMAP diet can be a bummer for sure.
 Fortunately, there are many low FODMAP onion alternatives with a similar flavor profile.
 Familiarize yourself with these and get busy experimenting in your kitchen.

-Then come back for parts two and three of this series: Garlic Substitutes and Herbs, Spices, and Other Flavors.
+Then come back for parts two and three of this series: Garlic Substitutes and Herbs, Spices, and Seasonings.

 Tell me, what’s your favorite onion substitute?